-Studies include the history of industrial relations in Canada, assessing the current state of industrial relations, and discussions’ regarding what the future holds.
+Studies include the history of industrial relations in Canada, the current state of industrial relations, and discussions regarding what the future holds.
 While we will focus on industrial relations issues relevant to Canada, it will be necessary to also spend time discussing the influence of industrial relations in the United States.

-Upon successful completion of the course, students will be able to:
+Upon successful completion of this course, you will be able to:

-- Identify the impact of economic theories, social conditions, trade agreements and political issues on labour-management relations.
+- Identify the impact of economic theories, social conditions, trade agreements, and political issues on labour-management relations

-- Define bargaining objectives and translate them into specific bargaining strategies and plans.
+- Define bargaining objectives and translate them into specific bargaining strategies and plans

-- History of the union movement
+- History of the Union Movement

-- Collective agreement bargaining and administration
+- Collective Agreement Bargaining and Administration

-- Grievance administration
+- Grievance Administration

-- Dispute resolution
+- Dispute Resolution